haikal00/haikal00.github.io/_posts/2019-03-09-hello-there.markdown

 [pic-pattern]

-And yeah, the [github emoji] is working if you visit the page as source code, not as [published html] page.
+And yeah, the [github emoji] is working if you visit the page as [source code], not as [published html] page.

 [pic-pattern]: https://unsplash.com/photos/dX6fXsH7ovA
 [github emoji]: https://help.github.com/en/articles/basic-writing-and-formatting-syntax#using-emoji